ecmwf/ecflow/docs/python_api/reference/Client.rst

 - limit,     return value of the limit to standard out
 - limit_max, return maximum value of the limit to standard out
 - trigger,   returns :code:`true` if the expression is true, otherwise :code:`false`
 - variable,  return the variable value to standard out.
+By default, the value is returned as stored;
+             when :code:`evaluate` is true, all variable references (e.g. :code:`%VAR%`) in the value are resolved before it is returned

 .. important::